Far East meets Middle East

 Beck added, “The world has become a village and yet we can either have it be a superficial village or a meaningful one.”

-The author is a Jerusalem-based writer who recently made aliyah after spending 30 years teaching travel-writing, memoir-writing and intuitive painting in Japan.
-For more information, go to genesiscards.com
+The author is a Jerusalem-based writer who recently made aliyah after spending 30 years teaching travel-writing, memoir-writing and intuitive painting in Japan. genesiscards.com TripJunction.com

 var cont = `Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>